Balkh: History

-Since the Iranians built their first kingdom in Balkh (Bactria, Daxia, Bukhdi) some scholars believe that it was from this area that different waves of Iranians spread to north-east Iran and Seistan region, where they, in part, became today's Persians, Tajiks, Pashtuns and Baluch people of the region.
+Since the Iranic people built one of their first kingdoms in Balkh, some scholars believe that it was from this area that different waves of Iranic tribes spread to north-east Iran and Seistan region.
 The changing climate has led to desertification since antiquity, when the region was very fertile.
 Its foundation is mythically ascribed to Keyumars, the first king of the world in Persian legend; and it is at least certain that, at a very early date, it was the rival of Ecbatana, Nineveh and Babylon.

-The Arabs called it Umm Al-Bilad or Mother of Cities, on account of its antiquity.
 The city was traditionally a center of Zoroastrianism.

 For a long time the city and country was the central seat of the dualistic Zoroastrian religion, the founder of which, Zoroaster, died within the walls according to the Persian poet Firdowsi.
-Armenian sources state that the Arsacid Dynasty of the Parthian Empire established its capital in Balkh.
+Armenian sources state that the Arsacid dynasty of the Parthian Empire established its capital in Balkh.
 There is a long-standing tradition that an ancient shrine of Anahita was to be found here, a temple so rich it invited plunder.

-Alexander the Great married Roxana of Bactria after killing the king of Balkh.
-The city was the capital of the Greco-Bactrian Kingdom and was besieged for three years by the Seleucid Empire (208–206 BC).
+Alexander the Great married Roxana of Bactria after killing the king of Balkh in the 4th century BC, and brought the Greek culture and religion to the region.
+The city was one of the capitals of the Greco-Bactrian Kingdom and was besieged for three years by the Seleucid Empire under king Antiochus III the Great.
 After the demise of the Greco-Bactrian kingdom, it was ruled by Indo-Scythians, Parthians, Indo-Parthians, Kushan Empire, Indo-Sassanids, Kidarites, Hephthalite Empire and Sassanid Persians before the arrival of the Arabs.

-Vedic Era

-Balkh was part of one of the Janapadas that existed in India during the Vedic period somewhere between 1500 BCE and 600 BCE.
-During this time they were called the Bahlikas, and were mentioned in the Atharvaveda, Mahabharata, Ramayana, Puranas, Vartikka of Katyayana, and Brhatsamhita.

-Bactrian religion
+Ancient Bactrian religion

-Bactrian documents - in the Bactrian language, written from the fourth to eighth centuries - consistently evoke the name of local deities, such as Kamird and Wakhsh, for example, as witnesses to contracts.
+Bactrian documents – in the Bactrian language, written from the fourth to eighth centuries – consistently evoke the name of local deities, such as Kamird and Wakhsh, for example, as witnesses to contracts.
 The documents come from an area between Balkh and Bamiyan, which is part of Bactria.